What is Laser Surface Treatment?

-Why Use Laser Systems Over Other Cleaning and Removal Methods
+Why Use Lasers Over Other Methods

-- Elimination of environmental issues.
-Because the laser cleaning system does not require the use of chemicals or of abrasive materials, there are no grinding fumes to breathe or contaminate the area; and no hazardous chemicals to dispose of.
+Elimination of environmental issues.
+Because the laser cleaning system does not require the use of chemicals or abrasive materials, there are no grinding fumes to breathe or contaminate the area; and no hazardous chemicals to dispose of.

-- Faster, more cost-efficient procedure.
+Faster, more cost-efficient procedure.
 Laser cleaning systems provide the lowest operating cost of all industrial cleaning methods.
 Lasers are many times faster than the use of chemicals, lowering labor costs.
 Large material and disposal costs are eliminated because the laser leaves no waste or debris.
 Often returns on the investment can be seen in less than a year.

-By further expanding our line of laser material processing systems, Laser Photonics creates opportunities for all-sized businesses to take advantage of the most advanced, safe and environmentally-friendly laser cleaning system equipment available.
+By further expanding our line of laser material processing systems, Laser Photonics creates opportunities for all-sized businesses to take advantage of the most advanced, safe, and environmentally-friendly laser cleaning system equipment available.

 CleanTech™ handhelds are on the cutting edge of laser surface treatment technology.
 These handheld laser systems are ideal for cleaning rust and corrosion from all common metal surfaces like steel, iron, aluminum, and more.
 CleanTech™ handhelds are also ideal surface treatment solutions.
 Perfect for polishing welds, removing paint, or roughening surfaces before adhesion.

 Visit our Handheld Laser Cleaning page to see the latest in cleaning, roughing, and finishing systems.
 Or visit our Test Lab to see our systems in action.